-The browser-based search engine in help.start() utilizes a Java applet.
-In order for this to function properly, a compatible version of Java must installed on your system and linked to your browser, and both Java and JavaScript need to be enabled in your browser.
+Since R 2.10.0, the browser-based search engine in help.start() is an HTML interface to help.search(), and should always work.
+Before that, the engine utilized a Java applet.
+In order for this to function properly, one needed a compatible version of Java installed on the system and linked to the browser, and both Java and JavaScript enabled in the browser.